-It is the responsibility of the Project Director to submit signed time and effort reports by the deadline established by OSPR each year.
+It is the responsibility of the Project Director to submit signed time and effort reports by the deadline established by GSR each year.
 This report will accurately reflect the Project Director's and other grant participants' time devoted to the project.
-It is also the responsibility of the Project Director to collect and submit a signed form by each employee associated with the respective grant or contract to the OSPR.
-The form is available in the OSPR office and website, and on ULM forms page.
+It is also the responsibility of the Project Director to collect and submit a signed form by each employee associated with the respective grant or contract to the GSR.
+The form is available in GSR office and website94, and on ULM forms95 page.

-10. Changes to Faculty Handbook
+9. Changes to Faculty Handbook

 The Faculty Handbook is the vehicle of communication of policies and procedures relevant to faculty at The University of Louisiana at Monroe.
-Given that and because the Faculty Handbook is a document for communication to faculty, the Faculty Senate and Vice President for Academic Affairs share responsibility for maintaining and overseeing the contents of this document.
-The following procedures are mindful of this fact.
+Given that the Faculty Handbook is a document for communication to faculty, it is the responsibility of the Faculty Senate to maintain and oversee the contents of this document.
+The following procedure keeps this fact in mind.

-10.1.
+9.1.
 Annual Update of the Handbook

 Changes to the Faculty Handbook will come in several forms: corrections, inclusion of omissions, updates, and revisions due to University changes in structure, policies, and procedures.
-The Faculty Senate will review the Handbook and document any needed updates.
-When this review is be completed, a memo will be sent to the Office of Academic Affairs no later than March 1 each calendar year.
-The memo will state the necessary updates, as well as the reason and justification for the changes, and will be signed by the President of the Faculty Senate.
-The Vice President of Academic Affairs will then review the updates and consult with the executive committee of the Faculty Senate regarding the adoption of the changes to the Faculty Handbook.
-After these changes have been agreed upon by both the President of the Faculty Senate and the Vice President of Academic Affairs will oversee the implementation of these changes, as well as the public distribution of the updated Handbook.
-An updated version of the Faculty Handbook will be completed no later then July 1st each calendar year.
+The Faculty Senate will review the Handbook and document any needed updates to the Handbook.
+This review will be completed and a memo sent to the Office of Academic Affairs no later than March 1 each calendar year.
+The memo will state the needed changes, the reason and justification for the change and be signed by the President of the Faculty Senate.
+The Provost and Vice President of Academic Affairs will then review the changes and consult with the executive committee of the Faculty Senate, about the adoption of the changes to the Faculty Handbook.
+After changes have been agreed upon by both the President of the Faculty Senate and the Provost and Vice President of Academic Affairs, the Provost and Vice President for Academic Affairs will oversee that the changes are made to the Handbook and placed in the public distribution of the Handbook.
+These changes will be completed no later then July 1st each calendar year.

-The annual memo of changes to the Faculty Handbook will be sent to the Office of Academic Affairs even if no changes are necessary, as to ensure that the Handbook is reviewed annually.
-As previously stated, this memo will be sent by March 1st of each calendar year.
+The annual memo of changes to the Faculty Handbook will be sent to the Office of Academic Affairs even if there are no needed changes.
+This is to ensure that the Handbook is reviewed annually.
+This will also be done by March 1st each calendar year.

-10.2.
+9.2.
 Correction of Errors

-In the case that an error is found in the handbook, the severity of the error will dictate the time frame of its correction.
-If the error could cause harm or subject the University and/or any member of the University (faculty, staff, students, etc.) to litigation or financial hazard, the revision will be made immediately.
-In this case, responsible parties, referring to the Faculty Senate and the Office of the Vice President of Academic Affairs, will be informed, as soon as possible, after the revision is made.
-In the case of errors that cause inconsistencies within the Handbook, i.e. changes in Internet links, changes in titles, changes in University structure, etc., these revisions may be made immediately to insure a clean, efficient document.
-Again, these revisions should originate from the Faculty Senate and be overseen by the Vice President of Academic Affairs.
-In the case of minor revisions, these may be addressed during the annual Handbook update.
-In the case of immediate changes, all responsible parties will be informed of the revisions.
+In the case that an error is found in the handbook, the severity of the error will dictate the time frame of the changes.
+In the case of an error that could cause harm or subjects the University and/or any member of the University (faculty, staff, students, etc.) to litigation or financial hazard, the change will be done immediately.
+In this case, responsible parties, referring to the Faculty Senate and the Office of the Provost, will be informed, as soon as possible, after the change is made.
+In the case of errors that cause inconsistencies in the Handbook, perhaps changes in Internet links, changes in titles, changes in University structure, etc., these changes may be updated immediately to insure a clean, crisp document.
+Again changes should originate from the Faculty Senate and be overseen by the Provost and Vice President of Academic Affairs.
+In the case of minor changes, these can be done during the annual update of the Handbook.
+In the case of immediate changes, all responsible parties will be informed of the changes.